dinhomathias/Amc/Introduction-to-the-API.md

+## Pure Telegram Bot API

-The API is exposed via the [telegram.Bot](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/telegram/bot.py) class.
+The Bot API is exposed via the [`telegram.Bot`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.bot.html) class.
 The methods are the snake_case equivalents of the methods described in the official [Telegram Bot API](https://core.telegram.org/bots/api).
 The exact camelCase method names as in the Telegram docs are also available for your convenience.
 So for example `telegram.Bot.send_message` is the same as `telegram.Bot.sendMessage`.
+All the classes of the Bot API can also be found in the `telegram` module, e.g. the `Message` class is available as [`telegram.Message`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.message.html).

 To generate an Access Token, you have to talk to [BotFather](https://t.me/botfather) and follow a few simple steps (described [here](https://core.telegram.org/bots#6-botfather)).